Sam Houston Coliseum: Sports

 In 1946, permanent ice chillers were installed in the floor to accommodate an ice hockey rink for Houston's first pro ice hockey team – the Houston Skippers of the USHL.
 The Skippers changed their name the following season to the Houston Huskies and called the Coliseum home until their demise in 1949.

 Prior to Hofheinz Pavilion being built (on the campus of the University of Houston), the Houston Cougars played home games at the coliseum.

-The venue also played host to the Houston Apollos, of the CPHL, from 1965 to 1969; the Houston Aeros, of the WHA, from 1972 to 1975 and the Houston Apollos of the CHL, from 1979 to 1981.
+The venue also played host to the Houston Apollos, of the Central Hockey League, from 1965 to 1969; the Houston Aeros, of the World Hockey Association, from 1972 to 1975 and the Houston Apollos again from 1979 to 1981.
 The Aeros moved to The Houston Summit, which opened in November 1975 and played their final three seasons there.
 Notably, complaints from the Aeros about smoking being done in the arena that affected the eyes and lungs enough to lodge a complaint to the City Council, who proceeded to pass an ordinance banning smoking in the Coliseum in May of 1974.

 The Houston Mavericks, a charter member of the American Basketball Association, played their home games in the Coliseum.
 However, the Houston franchise was plagued by mismanagement and low attendance.
 In 1969, the team relocated and became the Carolina Cougars.
 The Mavericks drew less than 500 fans for most games; their final game in Houston drew just 89 fans.

 The Coliseum was also home to Houston Wrestling, run by legendary wrestling promoter Paul Boesch.
 In an event promoted by Boesch, Jack Brisco defeated Harley Race to win the National Wrestling Alliance World Heavyweight Championship at the Coliseum on July 20, 1973.

 Before moving to the Astrodome, it was the home of the Houston Livestock Show and Rodeo.